itskingori/itskingori.github.io/_posts/minutae/2014/2014-04-03-minify-assets-github-pages.md

 While there are [Jekyll plugins][2] to minify assets just like the [Rails Asset Pipeline][3], GitHub generates sites using the `--safe` option to disable custom plugins for security reasons.
-This means that those plugins won’t work.
+This means that those plugins won't work.

 However, you could store some assets in `_assets/`, run the `_build/preprocess_assets.rb` script below to generate the minified files in